 Students receiving 100% VCH33 benefits may also be eligible for the following:

 - Stipend for books and supplies - up to $1,000 annually

 - The ability to transfer unused education benefits to their dependent spouse or children

-For further information about veteran’s educational benefits contact the Monroe College Veteran’s Affairs Liaison, Roxanne Virgo email@example.com in the Freshmen Financial Aid Office.
+For further information about veteran’s educational benefits contact the Monroe College Veteran’s Affairs Liaison, Roxanne Virgo firstname.lastname@example.org in the Admissions Office.